Newlands, Wellington: Roads

 Newlands is connected to Ngauranga, and further Wellington via the Ngauranga Gorge towards the South, and through Stewart Drive and Johnsonville to Porirua to the North via State Highway 1, constructed in the 1960s.

 Bus services

 Newlands is served by several bus services which link it to the wider Wellington area, operated by Newlands Coach Services on behalf of Metlink Wellington.
 Several of these services link Newlands with the nearby Johnsonville, where further transport options are available.

 Newlands Coach Services operates a bus depot next to the State Highway 1 overbridge.

 Education

-School enrollment zones
+School enrolment zones

-Newlands is within the enrollment zones for Newlands College, Newlands School and St Oran's College.
+Newlands is within the enrolment zones for Newlands College, Newlands School and St Oran's College.